 I am also a member of the Ehlers-Danlos Support group in the U.K.

 In addition to being a registered osteopath I am also a fully qualified yoga and Pilates teacher and have taught in many countries, including the U.S.A., Australia, Germany, Costa Rica, Guatemala and the U.K..
 Teaching and practising in New Zealand provides another challenge and one that I feel very honoured to experience.

 My current challenges:

 Professionally: Post-graduate studies in Biodynamic Osteopathy (Paediatric and adults).
 I am currently in my 6th year of the 9 year study.

 Personally: I am training to swim the 26km across the Cook Strait/ Te Moana-a-Raukawa.
 Update: Jan 2019.
 Have to swim Lake Taupo first!
 40.2km!
 I’ve done one of the Still Water 8, Lake Windermere, an 18 km swim, which is classed as one of the top 8 Lake swims in the world.
 This will be number 2.
-I’d then like to try Loch Ness in the European Summer of 2019 but there’s a lot of cold water training to do for that one as it’s only going to be 10 degrees C.

 Please note: All practitioners have regular Police Checks.
 The most recent in December 2018.